spaceconcordia/rocketry-performance/documentation/aerodynamic_geometry.md

 ## Aerodynamic Geometry

+### Overview

+Related to aerodynamic geometry of the rocket, the specific parameters of interest are the following:

+- Outer Diameter of Rocket (*OD*)
+- Total Length of Rocket (*L*)
+- Height of Nose Cone ($h_n$)
+- Thickness of Fins
+- Number of Fins
+- Width of Fins
+- Surface Area of Nose

 ### Surface Roughness

 *Surface Roughness* is the deviation in the normal direction from a surface of its features.
 It contributes to *Skin Friction Drag*